OpenWilma/openwilma.js/README.md

 ```

 ## Browser
 Download this repository to your site.
-You can use this link:
+You can use this link to download a zip archive.
+Don't forget to unarchive it:
 #### [Master.zip](https://github.com/OpenWilma/openwilma_js/archive/master.zip)

 # Quick Start